httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {"hello": "world"}
 ~~~
-{: title="Response with identical Repr-Digest and Content-Digest"}
+{: title="Response with Identical Repr-Digest and Content-Digest"}

 ## Server Returns No Representation Data